chastitywhiterose/Chastity-Chess-Chapters/resume/Resume.md

 ## Summary

-Chastity is a writer with a focus on making Chess accessible to low-income people through free and open-source software.
+Chastity is a writer with a focus on making Chess accessible to low-income people through free and open source software.
 She uses words, video recordings, and graphic design to teach Chess and other topics to as as many people as possible.